 - Passing off” or “palming off” (falsely representing goods/services as another's)

 - Misappropriation of trade secrets

 Given that unfair competition claims all involve trade secrets, these claims are oftentimes preempted by federal law under the Lanham Act for trademark or service mark infringement.

 Knowledgeable Counsel from Proven Advocates

 Our attorneys are familiar with how to handle these claims in both state and federal courts, as they are armed with extensive knowledge and experience necessary to navigate the nuances as they apply to the facts of a particular client’s situation.
 Though many unfair competition claims tend to arise under the Lanham Act or via misappropriation of trade secrets, some cases may call for strategies which utilize lesser-known unfair competition claims and defenses.

-Our attorneys explore all of these options, thereby maximizing the chances of success.
+Our attorneys understand the complex nuances of unfair competition claims.
 Call (844) 297-8898 to discuss your case.